tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 Let us assume that a user will first navigate to and browse their category of interest first.
 If they cannot find the page that they want, they will then be able to search for it.
 Once they examine their search results and find the page they are looking for, they will be able to add the page to the category they are browsing.

 We'll tackle the first part of the description here -- adding search functionality to the category page.
-In order to accomplish this, we first need to remove the [search functionality that we added in a previous chapter](#chapter-bing).
+To accomplish this, we first need to remove the [search functionality that we added in a previous chapter](#chapter-bing).
 This will essentially mean decommissioning the current search page and associated infrastructure (including the view and URL mapping).
 After this, there are several tasks we will need to undertake.
 The subsections listed here again correspond to the five main steps we outlined in the [previous chapter](#chapter-ex-searching).

 W> ### Don't Delete your Code!
 W> When decommissioning your existing search functionality, don't delete it.
 Simply comment things out where appropriate (such as in the `urls.py` module).
-You'll copying some of the code across to a new home later on, anyway.
+You'll be copying some of the code across to a new home later on, anyway.

 ### Decommissioning Generic Search
 The first step for this exercise is to decommission the existing search functionality that you implemented in a [previous chapter](#chapter-bing).